Ventricular flutter

-Ventricular flutter is an arrhythmia, more specifically a tachycardia affecting the ventricles with a rate over 250-350 beats/min, and one of the most indiscernible.
+Ventricular flutter is an arrhythmia, more specifically a ventricular tachycardia affecting the ventricles with a rate over 250-350 beats/min, and one of the most indiscernible.
 It is characterized on the ECG by a sinusoidal waveform without clear definition of the QRS and T waves.
 It has been considered as a possible transition stage between ventricular tachycardia and fibrillation, and is a critically unstable arrhythmia that can result in sudden cardiac death.

 It can occur in infancy, youth, or as an adult.

 It can be induced by programmed electrical stimulation.